birgire/wp-comments-from-mulitple-post-types/README.md

 This plugin adds multiple post types support to WP_Comment_Query() and get_comments().

-Previously you could only fetch a comment from a single post type, for example:
+Previously you could only fetch comments from a single post type, for example:

     $args = array(
         'number'    => 5,